TristanTurcotte/cardable-godot/docs/user_content.md

                     "green": 0,
                     "blue": 0,
                 },
-                "suit_back_override": "" // Can include texture override for an entire suit's back },
+                "suit_back_override": "", // Can include texture override for an entire suit's back "texture_folder_override": "hearts", // Folder name in `resources` folder that contain's this set's textures },
             {
                 // ...
             },
         ],
         "symmetrical_deck": true, // If true, you only need to define the unique cards in 1 suit, and they'll be replicated to the other suits
-        "texture_name_pattern": "%0*d_%0*d.png\t2\tsuit_id\t2\tcard_id", // GDScript pattern with a twist, variables and padding widths are placed after the format string with tab separators
+        "use_id_for_texture_names": false, // Can be omitted, default is false.
+If provided, will search for 0.png, 1.png instead of ace.png, two.png.
         "cards": [
             {
                 "card_name": "Ace",
                 "card_id": 0,
                 "card_value": 1,
-                "texture": "", // With symmetrical_deck=true, the path will be determined by the texture_name_pattern and this value is ignored
+                "texture_override": "", // Name of the texture file, if none is provided, it is assumed the texture file's name is the card_name, all lowercase. e.g. ace.png
                 "card_back_override": "", // Can include a texture override for the back texture, if symmetrical mode is on and an override is provided, every suit of the same value card would have the same back texture (Probably not desired)
             },
             {
                 "card_name": "Two",
                 "card_id": 1,
                 "card_value": 2,
-                "texture": "", // card_back_override can be omitted
+                "texture_override": "", // card_back_override can be omitted
             },
             {
                 // ...